Identity crisis

-In psychology, identity crisis is a stage in Erik Erikson's theory of personality development.
-This stage happens during adolescence.
+In Erik Erikson's theory of personality development, identity crisis is a stage that happens during adolescence.
 It is a period of deep reflection and examination of various perspectives on oneself.

 The stage of psychosocial development in which identity crisis may occur is called identity cohesion vs. role confusion.
 During this stage, adolescents are faced with physical growth, sexual maturity, and integrating ideas of themselves and about what others think of them.
 They therefore form their self-image and endure the task of resolving the crisis of their ego identity.
 Successful resolution of the crisis depends on one's progress through previous developmental stages, centering on issues such as trust, autonomy, and initiative.

 Erikson's interest in identity began in childhood.
 Born Ashkenazi Jewish, he felt that he was an outsider.
 His later studies of cultural life among the Yurok of northern California and the Sioux of South Dakota helped formalize his ideas about identity development and identity crisis.
 Erikson described those going through an identity crisis as exhibiting confusion.